Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-16-Let's_Start_Jekyll_With_Beautiful-jekyll.md

   But from now on, I will explain to you guys about that type of YAML front matter that I will use in my static website based on jekyll with beautiful.

-  What I explain to you :
+  What I explain to you about some of YAML front matter is :

   **tags, catergory, permanlink, comments, bigimage**